Tory MP Scott Benton filmed offering to lobby for gambling industry investors

 A Tory MP has been secretly filmed offering to lobby ministers on behalf of gambling industry investors in exchange for financial reward.

-Prime Minister Rishi Sunak is facing calls to strip the Blackpool South MP of the Conservative whip in light of the revelations.
+Prime Minister Rishi Sunak, who entered office last year promising “integrity” within the party, is facing calls to strip the Blackpool South MP of the Conservative whip in light of the revelations.

 Mr Benton was caught on camera telling undercover reporters posing as investors how he was willing to take actions which would break Parliament’s lobbying rules.